authindicators/BIMI_Receiver_Guidance/Guidance.md

 should be marked as unprotected, allowing any who request the resource to do so without possibility of a challenge.

-## Domains listed in your VMC
+## Domains listed in your evidence document

-While obtaining a VMC, an entity is expected to provide at least one domain name.
+While obtaining an evidence document, an entity is expected to provide at least one domain name.
 There exists the opportunity to list additional domains in the "SAN" field of the certificate.
 These domains may or may not match the 5322.From domain, but must match the domain being used in the BIMI assertion record.
-When using the organzational domain, other third-level domains can take advantage of the VMC as well.
+When using the organzational domain, other third-level domains can take advantage of the evidence document as well.
 Within the core specification, it is discussed how the evaluator should look at the original domain being used, as well as the Organizational Domain.

 # Logo Designers